Grand final replay

 A grand final replay was a method of deciding the winner of a competition when a grand final is drawn.
-It is commonly used in football codes, particularly in Australian rules football, and most notably in the Australian Football League, where it was used three times, most recently in 2010, prior to its abolition in 2016.
+It is commonly used in football codes, particularly in Australian rules football.
+It was most notably used in the Australian Football League on three occasions—most recently in 2010—prior to its abolition in 2016, following the addition of a sudden death overtime period in the event a game in the event the game is tied in extra time.

 Australian rules football

 Until 1991, Australian football had no structure in place to break a tie in a finals game.
 As such, the teams would reconvene the following week to replay their game, pushing back the rest of the finals schedule by one week.

 This caused controversy in 1990, when the qualifying final between Collingwood and West Coast was drawn.
 It meant that the minor premiers Essendon had a two-weekend bye instead of one, and many insisted that the extended layoff had contributed to their losses to Collingwood, both in the second semi-final and in the grand final.
 Additionally, by 1990 there were many more events and corporate entertainment functions scheduled around the AFL finals than had been the case in 1977 (when the previous finals draw had occurred), and the delay in the finals schedule caused chaos for venues and hotels as these events were rescheduled.

 To avoid a repeat of these undesirable outcomes, the AFL initiated the use of extra time (five minutes each way) to decide drawn finals, except for the grand final (that being the case in 2010), from 1991 onward.
 However, from 1991 until 2015, a grand final replay would still be played after a drawn grand final.
 In the days after the 2010 drawn grand final (before the replay), a provision was added that extra time be played if the replay were drawn, rather than playing a second replay.

 In 2016, the grand final replay was abolished.
 As for other finals matches, drawn grand finals are now resolved with two five-minute periods of extra time; if the scores are still tied at the end of the extra time period, play will continue until the next score.
 The procedure was modified in 2019 so that three-minute halves of extra time would be played until a winner was determined.